raspberrypilearning/led-firefly/en/step_3.md

 **Debug:**

-If Thonny says "'sleep' isn't defined":
+If Thonny says `sleep isn't defined`:
 + Add the `from time import sleep` line.

 --- /task ---